home-assistant/home-assistant.io/source/_integrations/template.markdown

 - [Vacuum](/integrations/vacuum.template/)
 - [Weather](/integrations/weather.template/)

-Sensor, binary sensor, and number template entities are defined in your YAML configuration files, directly under the `template:` key and cannot be configured via the UI.
+Sensor, binary sensor, number and select template entities are defined in your YAML configuration files, directly under the `template:` key and cannot be configured via the UI.
 You can define multiple configuration blocks as a list.
 Each block defines sensor/binary sensor/number entities and can contain an optional update trigger.

 _For old sensor/binary sensor configuration format, [see below](#legacy-binary-sensor-configuration-format)._